 - Civ 6 Tier List: All Civs and Leaders Ranked by Victory Condition

 - Civ 6 Tier List: Civ Abilities Ranked

 - Civ 6 Tier Lists: Pantheons and Religion

 - Civ 6 Tier Lists: Government and Wonders

 With so many expansions added, Civilization 6 players can now pick from a long list of civilizations and leaders before starting the game.
 As of Gathering Storm (and New Frontier Pass), there are 58 leaders / civs in the game if you take into account all of the expansions.
 Clearly, different leaders have different strengths and weaknesses, and when you compound other elements of this gameplay (such as which victory condition you are pursuing, or which pantheon you should select), this game becomes all the more complex.. which prompted us to prepare this Civ 6 Tier List.
-This, of course, is not a bad thing: Civilization is notoriously addictive and the re-playability is excellent because you are able to continually experiment with different strategic approaches.
+This, of course, is not a bad thing: Civilization is notoriously addictive and one of the most re-playable games we’ve ever enjoyed, largely due to its layers of depth and freedom to play your own way.
 Throw in some randomness with each time you start on a new map, and you have a compelling experience every time you hit “Start Game”.

 Without further ado, see below for the ultimate Civ 6 Tier List where we have ranked 58 leaders and civs in order to see who is the best and worst.
 Scroll down further to see a breakdown by victory type.

 - Japan (Hojo Tokimune)

 - America (Bullmoose Teddy)